Zain-Shykh/Agent-Mom/docs/Part3B_Functional_Test_Derivation_and_Traceability.md

 **Scope tested:** the 7 FRs from `docs/Part1_Requirement_Scope_and_AI_Assumptions.md`, against the frozen baseline in `agent_core/` + `agent_gui/` (commit `bd231e1`).

-**Execution method:** Tests TC01–TC12 were executed headlessly against `agent_core/` directly (real sockets, real threads, no GUI) using `tests/part3b_extra_tests.py` (new) and the existing `tests/smoke_test_core.py`, run with `venv/bin/python -m pytest`.
-This is legitimate per `KNOWN_LIMITATIONS.md`'s own note that `agent_core/` has no `tkinter` dependency and is independently testable.
-Tests TC13–TC15 are **system-level GUI tests** and, per the assignment's own rule ("a system test automation tool has not been covered... executed manually by a person"), must be run by hand on a machine with a display — these are written up as ready-to-execute procedures with blanks for your actual result/evidence.
+**Execution method:** TC-01–TC-12 were executed against `agent_core/` directly (real sockets, real threads, no GUI) using `tests/part3b_extra_tests.py` and the existing `tests/smoke_test_core.py`, run with `pytest`. `agent_core/` has no `tkinter` dependency and is independently testable at this layer (confirmed in `KNOWN_LIMITATIONS.md`).
+TC-13–TC-15 are system-level tests and were executed manually against the running GUI (`main.py`), consistent with the assignment's requirement that system-level cases be executed by a person rather than automated.

 ---